Indo-European migrations: Anthropology

-Genetic relations between historical populations
+Genetics

-Since the 2000s genetic studies have been assuming a prominent role in the research on Indo-European migrations.
+Since the 2000s, genetic studies have been assuming a prominent role in the research on Indo-European migrations.
 Whole-genome studies reveal relations between the people associated with various cultures and the time-range in which those relations were established.
 Research by Haak et al. (2015) showed that ~75% of the ancestry of Corded Ware-related people came from Yamna-related populations, while Allentoft et al. (2015) shows that the people of the Sintashta culture are genetically related to those of the Corded Ware culture.

-Ecological studies: widespread drought, urban collapse, and pastoral migrations
+Ecological studies

 Climate change and drought may have triggered both the initial dispersal of Indo-European speakers, and the migration of Indo-Europeans from the steppes in south central Asia and India.

 Around 4200–4100 BCE a climate change occurred, manifesting in colder winters in Europe.
 Steppe herders, archaic Proto-Indo-European speakers, spread into the lower Danube valley about 4200–4000 BCE, either causing or taking advantage of the collapse of Old Europe.

 The Yamnaya horizon was an adaptation to a climate change that occurred between 3500 and 3000 BCE, in which the steppes became drier and cooler.
 Herds needed to be moved frequently to feed them sufficiently, and the use of wagons and horse riding made this possible, leading to "a new, more mobile form of pastoralism".

 In the second millennium BCE widespread aridization led to water shortages and ecological changes in both the Eurasian steppes and south Asia.
 At the steppes, humidization led to a change of vegetation, triggering "higher mobility and transition to the nomadic cattle breeding".
 Water shortage also had a strong impact in south Asia, "causing the collapse of sedentary urban cultures in south central Asia, Afghanistan, Iran, and India, and triggering large-scale migrations".